Adamwithan0/K-means-for-Rugby-Social-Team-Making-/README.md

 1. **Data Loading**: The code reads the data from the survey, in this case the CSV file named `test.csv`, which contains players' names, their corresponding paragraphs (responses), and their positions (forward or back).

-2. **Sentence Embeddings**: It utilizes SentenceTransformer, a pre-trained model, to convert each paragraph into a high-dimensional vector representation (embedding).
+2. **Sentence Embeddings**: It then utilizes SentenceTransformer, a pre-trained model, to convert each paragraph into a high-dimensional vector representation (embedding).
 These embeddings capture the semantic meaning of the sentences.

 3. **Clustering**: The code employs UMAP (Uniform Manifold Approximation and Projection) and K-means clustering algorithms to group similar embeddings into clusters.
 It creates two clusters for forward and back positions separately.